bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 - When a Home Town building delivers a reward, the UI can show a dialog to confirm what arrived.
 - Encounters can include a **pre-determined offer** (e.g. consumable/relic/building) that is generated with the encounter and awarded on completion.
 - Encounter selection UI can display the offer before the player chooses a node.
+- Campaign boss pacing:
+  - The boss becomes **available after 7 encounters** in the current act.
+  - The boss encounter is **not forced**; when available, it appears as one of the selectable encounter options alongside regular encounters.
 - Shop encounters can offer **repairs** for previously destroyed campaign deck cards (for a gold cost).
 - After an encounter completes, the player can optionally visit the Home Town before selecting the next destination.
 - Home Town UI can display distance from town and a per-building supply-time breakdown.